Creating a Post-Pandemic Talent Retention Plan

 • Bad attitude.
 This can be a warning sign or a blessing in disguise.
 An employee with a bad attitude could be unhappy with their role in your company, or they could just be toxic.
 Knowing how to tell the difference is key.

-Keep in mind; there’s a lot going on in the world right now, and a lot going on in people’s personal lives.
-Wait for a pattern to form over time if you are noticing any of the above behavior and it is not consistent with an employee’s past behavior.
+Keep in mind, a lot is going on in the world right now, and a lot is going on in people’s personal lives.
+Wait for a pattern to form over time if you are noticing any of the above behavior, and it is not consistent with an employee’s past behavior.

 Making a Talent Retention Plan

-Unfortunately, there are no one-size-fits-all solutions, and trying to implement a cookie cutter plan to satisfy one worker can cost you another.
+Unfortunately, there are no one-size-fits-all solutions, and trying to implement a cookie-cutter plan to satisfy one worker can cost you another.
 You really need to do your homework here, and as always, it pays to know your people.
-During this transitory time we recommend our partners conduct internal polls, surveys, discussions, and consultations with their top talent… and to formulate a plan from there.
-The cost of replacing your best workers can up to 200% of their salaries and benefits… and the culture and knowledge loss your company suffers as a result of their departure can be even more costly.
+During this transitory time, we recommend our partners conduct internal polls, surveys, discussions, and consultations with their top talent… and to formulate a plan from there.ย The cost of replacing your best workers can be up to 200% of their salaries and benefits… and the culture and knowledge loss your company suffers as a result of their departure can be even more costly.

 Get In Touch